GSA/ficam-pacs/pages/pacs_intro.md

 permalink: /
 ---

-This _Physical Access Control System (PACS) Guide_ will help you understand concepts related to _Federal Identity, Credential, and Access Management_-compliant PACSs and Enterprise Physical Access Control Systems (E-PACSs).
+This _Physical Access Control System (PACS) Guide_ will help you understand concepts related to _Federal Identity, Credential, and Access Management_-compliant PACSs.
+At a high-level a PACS is a collection of technologies that controls physical access at one or more federal agency sites by electronically authenticating employees and contractors.

-The following is a high-level look at the difference between a PACS and an E-PACS:
-* A **PACS** is a *standalone* system that controls physical access at one federal agency site by authenticating employees and contractors
-* An **E-PACS** extends the concept of a PACS to instead act as a unified, *enterprise-wide* system that controls physical access at most (or all) sites that belong to an agency.

 To learn more:
 1. [Types of Physical Access Control Systems]({{site.baseurl}}/pacs/)
 1. [Aligning Facility Security Level and Authentication]({{site.baseurl}}/alignfslandauth/)
 1. [Procurements]({{site.baseurl}}/procure/)